 Table 3-4.
 Comparison of gas concentrations measured in engine exhaust in this study against those measured by a consulting company following EPA regulatory protocols.

 Data from this study that fall outside the range of O2% in the consultant dataset are excluded.
+Values in parentheses are lower and upper 95% confidence limits.